Skip to main content Skip to complementary content

 • Choosing Before cached changes are applied might impact performance, as the cached changes will only be applied to tables (even those that have already completed Full Load) after the last table completes Full Load.

-• When this option is selected and a DDL is executed on one of the source tables during the Full Load process (in a Full Load and Apply Changes task), Data Movement gateway will reload the table.
+• When this option is selected and a DDL is executed on one of the source tables during the Full Load process (in a Full Load and Apply Changes task), the replication task will reload the table.
 This effectively means that any DML operations executed on the source tables will be replicated to the target before the task stops.

 Apply changes